IQSS/dataverse/doc/sphinx-guides/source/container/intro.rst

 Intended Audience
 -----------------

 This guide is intended for anyone who wants to run Dataverse in containers.
 This is potentially a wide audience, from sysadmins interested in running Dataverse in production in containers (not recommended yet) to contributors working on a bug fix (encouraged!).
+See :doc:`running/index` for various scenarios and please let us know if your use case is not covered.

 .. _getting-help-containers: